 If the 2nd bid is also a SPP offer, you can accept that offer as well, subject to the release of the first SPP.

 If the 2nd SPP bid receives an unconditional offer on their house first, they can lift their condition subject to the first buyer releasing their contract.

 The SPP Clause

-I will not write out an actual SPP clause that you might use for a sell my house privately offer.
+I will not write out an actual SPP clause that you might use when handling conditional offers.

 I suggest you obtain the proper forms or clauses from one of the sources I listed at Where do You Acquire these Forms